pfichtner/pfichtner-freetz-vagrantbox/README.md

 ## The initial docker pull that will run the first time automatically
 <a href="http://pfichtner.github.io/pfichtner-freetz-vagrantbox-asciinema/initial-pull.html/"><img src="http://pfichtner.github.io/pfichtner-freetz-vagrantbox-asciinema/initial-pull.png" /></a>

+# Artifacts
+What does the OVA contains?
+- Linux base image (currently alpine linux, based on vagrant so it comes with a "vagrant" user)
+- `/usr/bin/freetz-menu` a TUI to easily do the builds and to tweak the virtual machine (see screenshots/screencasts)
+- `/usr/bin/run-inside-docker` command to run commands in the docker container, freetz-menu takes use of it for all "make" calls as well for the git clone/pull.
+- `/usr/bin/docker-shell` a login replacement that could be used to directly get caught inside the docker container instead of the virtual machine (currently not used).
+If you want to take use of it replace a user's login shell by `/usr/bin/docker-shell`
+- A "builduser" that get's logged in on machine startup on tty1
+- Autostart of freetz-menu on "builduser" login

 # Security remarks
 - The box is based on a [(alpine) vagrant box](https://app.vagrantup.com/generic/boxes/alpine38) so there's a default user named vagrant (with password vagrant) as well as the default root passsword vagrant.

 # What could be done furthermore
 - Possibility to update "freetz-menu" etc. as well
 - Machine could be still more minimalistic e.g. when based on [barge-os](https://github.com/bargees/barge-os) or even directl on [buildroot](https://buildroot.org/)
+- Tweak entry to set language/locale/keyboard